lve-org/lve/README.md

 > TODO: Replace with pip install lve-tools once published on PyPI.

-Once installed, you can run `lve` to see the list of available commands.
+Once installed, you can run the [`lve`](#lve-tools) command, to see the list of available actions.
 To help grow the LVE repository, there are two main ways to contribute:

 - [Document and create new LVEs](#documenting-a-new-lve)
 - [Re-produce and verify existing LVEs](#recording-an-lve)

 Other ways to contribute include:

-- Transfering existing, model-specific LVEs to new models and model families.
+- Transferring existing, model-specific LVEs to new models and model families.
-- Re-produce existing LVE instances by [running them yourself](#lve-tools).
+- Re-producing existing LVE *instances* by [running them yourself](#lve-tools).
 - General contributions [to the codebase](#lve-tools) (e.g. bug fixes, new checkers, improved CLI tooling).

 ### Recording an LVE